bioinfo-munich/bioinfo-munich.github.io/index.md

 Our mailing list is now open, and you can
 [register there](https://lists.lrz.de/mailman/listinfo/bioinfo)
 Please read the basics rules before your registration.
+Confirmation e-mail may arrive in your spam box.
+Once registration is completed, you can post a message to everyone writing to bioinfo _at_ lists.lrz.de Avoid _spam_ to avoid _ban_.

 ## Who are we? ##
 We are just normal people, trust me.